January 22, 2026

 LTL and parcel operate in fundamentally different ways, designed for distinct freight profiles and network architectures.

-Small parcel carriers, on the other hand, move individual packages.
-These go through highly automated sortation centers and conveyor systems designed for uniform, machine-friendly parcels.
+Small parcel carriers, on the other hand, move individual packages through highly automated sortation centers and conveyor systems.
 Pricing is per piece, calculated based on actual weight or dimensional weight (whichever is greater), distance zones, and a broad suite of surcharges linked to package dimensions, weight, shape, and handling complexity.

 Where do LTL assumptions fail in parcel?

-- Packaging scale and dimension: LTL assumes palletized freight.
-Parcel focuses on each box or package.
+• Packaging scale and dimension: LTL assumes palletized freight.
+Parcel focuses on each box.
 In LTL, combining shipments into one bigger load is usually economical.
 In parcel, one oversized box often falls into surcharge territory.

-- Dimensional weight pricing: Parcel carriers apply DIM pricing based on package volume (length × width × height divided by a divisor, often 139).
-This means a light but bulky package can bill at a much higher rate.
-LTL pricing, instead, focuses on weight and class per pallet.
+• Dimensional weight pricing: Parcel carriers apply DIM pricing based on package volume (L × W × H ÷ 139).
+A light but bulky package can bill at a much higher rate.
+LTL pricing focuses on weight and class per pallet.

-- Surcharges as control levers: Parcel carriers use accessorial fees not only for cost recovery but to enforce network compliance.
+• Surcharges as control levers: Parcel carriers use accessorial fees not only for cost recovery but to enforce network compliance.
 Packages too large, heavy, irregular, or not scannable incur extra fees.
-LTL carriers, designed for bulk goods on pallets, don’t have the same constraints.

 How LTL Thinking Leads to Small Parcel Penalties